he-yulong/PinocchioPlus/README.md

 - Currently Windows compatibility only works for `PinocchioPlus***`.
 - **There will be runtime error in debug mode**, which might be fixed up in the future.
+- Only use premake5 to generate project files.

 click `generate-vs2022.bat`, then open up `PinocchioPlus.sln` in `project-files`.